Resolving the phase of a Dirac topological state via interferometric photoemission

-However, the contributions of the photoemission matrix element $M^{S/P}_{\alpha}(k_x, E)$ can be canceled out if we look at the normalized LE-pulse CD :
+Importantly, in the single-channel scenario, the contributions of the photoemission matrix element $\Delta_{fD}^{\mathrm{H}}(E, k_y)$ can be canceled out if we look at the normalized LE-CD:

-Therefore, if just one QP is present and there are no interference effects, $I_\mathrm{CD_{norm}}(k_x, E)$ should be \textit{identical} for S- and P-polarized HE pulse, while any deviation from that indicates the contribution of interference.
+Therefore, if just one QP is present and there are no interference effects, $I_\mathrm{CD_{norm}}^{\mathrm{H}}(E, k_y)$ should be \textit{identical} for S- and P-polarized HE pulse, regardless of photoemission matrix elements, while any deviation from that indicates the contribution of a second channel.

 The normalized-CD spectra for both S- and P-polarization of the HE pulse are shown in Fig.~\ref{fig:Interf_vs_matE}(a,b).
 Differences between the two spectra are clearly visible, demonstrating the contributions of interfering paths to the photoemission signal.
-To highlight the areas of the spectrum where the interference is significant we plot in panel (c) the k-symmetrized difference between these CD-spectra: $|I_\mathrm{CD_{norm}}^{(S)}(k_x, E)-I_\mathrm{CD_{norm}}^{(P)}(k_x, E)|$.
+To highlight the areas of the spectrum where the contribution of a second photoemission channel is significant we plot in panel (c) the k-symmetrized difference between the normalized CD-spectra: $|I_\mathrm{CD_{norm}}^{\mathrm{S}}(E, k_y)-I_\mathrm{CD_{norm}}^{\mathrm{P}}(E, k_y)|$.
 Here, the non-white areas represent the spectral regions that are influenced by QP interference, where the three most prominent features are marked by colored rectangles.
-These three regions all represent resonant transitions of QP1 as seen by the overlap of initial states (upshifted by LE photon energy, marked by dashed lines) and intermediate states (solid black lines).
-However, the excitation the electron undergoes in QP2 is quite different in each of the three regions.
-We consider each of them, from top to bottom.

-In region 1 (blue square in Fig.~\ref{fig:Interf_vs_matE}(c)), the initial state is only $\sim0.5$~eV below the Fermi level, and 5.94 eV below the vacuum level.
-This means that the HE photon ($\hbar\omega=5.96$~eV) in QP2 excites the electron above $E_\mathrm{vac}$ into the free electron continuum, see excitation diagram \#1 in Fig.~\ref{fig:Interf_vs_matE}(d).
-Consequently, QP2 could not serve as a clean reference, mainly because of the different polarization dependence: since the excitation into the free electron continuum does not depend on the IPS matrix element, we no longer have the ability to turn the interfering path QP2 on and off.
-Indeed, we see interference signatures in this spectral region for both S- and P- polarizations of the HE.
+This interpretation is further supported by two control measurements.
+First, the spectral signatures attributed to a second photoemission channel disappear at late pump-probe delays, when the coherent overlap between the two QPs is lost (Supplementary Section \ref{SM:time_dependence}).
+Second, the residual S/P photoemission matrix elements measured at these late times do not exhibit features that follow the Dirac-band dispersion (Supplementary Section \ref{SM:late_time_matrix_elements}), ruling out matrix-element effects as the origin of the observed band-following signatures.